NS-unina/WAPT-Dataset-Collector/README.md

 The docker-compose.yml file contains the definition of the network that will be raised up by docker.
-The default network will be built using a custom version of [wavsep](http://sectooladdict.blogspot.com/2017/11/wavsep-2017-evaluating-dast-against.html) as the 'benchmark' container (so the one that will be used as vulnerable web application to attack): obviously you can use your own vulnerable web app.
+The default network will be built using a custom version of [wavsep](http://sectooladdict.blogspot.com/2017/11/wavsep-2017-evaluating-dast-against.html) as the 'benchmark' container (so the one that will be used as vulnerable web application to attack).

+A following section with the docker-compose.yml writing guide is coming soon.
 ## Contributing
 Marco Urbano, [marcourbano.me](https://marcourbano.me)
 ## License